altoviso/bd-load/README.md

 ###Most AMD loaders either solve problems we don't care about--and are therefore bloated--or are poorly built...or both!

-Furthermore, native ES6 modules are vaporware and, when they do become available, add almost nothing to the party.
+Furthermore, AMD loaders bring some configuration capability not currently available with ES6 modules, so they are still relevant.

 ###bd-load implements exactly the features needed to build modern applications and leverages ES6 to express the fastest and smallest AMD loader ever built.